wouterken/itsi/docs/content/getting_started/local_development.md

 ```

 ## Print Routes
-Itsi comes with a built-in command to see all the routes that are defined in your application.
+Itsi comes with a built-in command to see all the routes that are configured in your application.
 To use it, simply run the following command:
 ```bash
 itsi routes
 ```